CSLewin/APBW/mess/Weapons and Armor.md

 Weapon Origin:

-	Aneman/Pirran/Jhil: Standard
+	Aneman/Pirran/Jhil: No mechanical changes, although each country's style of manufacture and decoration is set apart by details both subtle and overt.
 	Temenite: Constructed entirely of nonmetallic materials equivalent in weight and function to steel.
 	Imperial: Durable but heavy. +1 slot; may ignore the first strike suffered by the armor/weapon each session.
 	Chernikan: Light but brittle. -1 slot; first strike suffered by the item counts as two strikes, each of which must be repaired.

 Weapon Qualities:

-	Light: This weapon is suitable for dual-wielding. -d, -1 slot
+	Light: This weapon is particularly easy to handle and quite suitable for dual-wielding. -d, -1 slot
 	Heavy: Requires two hands to wield. +d, +1 slot
 	Long: The weapon requires two hands to wield and is long enough to strike enemies up to 10 feet away. -d, +1 slot
 	Defensive: Any round in which this weapon is wielded but not used to attack, the weapon provides +1 AC. +1 slot